 Now, is this a fair statement?

-And Kagan, and so do my or Supreme Court justices, and then the lower courts.
+And Kagan, and so do my original Supreme Court justices, and then the lower courts.

-And you know, we talk about the Supreme Court, but the fact that about a hundred appointments?
+And, you know, we talk about the Supreme Court, but the fact that you got about 100 appointments?

 Yeah, and the fact is that most of the cases are decided by the courts of appeals, not the Supreme Court.